-Activities : Birding, Culture, Hiking
+Activities : Birding, Culture, Hiking, Triple/Quad Cabins

 For those departing Nome, Alaska your adventure begins with a flight across the Bering Sea and International Date Line to the remote port of Anadyr.

 The above itinerary is a guide only, as the exact program depends on weather and ice conditions and the wildlife you encounter.
+These expeditions are subject to approval from various Russian Federal and Regional Authorities and may have to change depending on these approvals.
+Permits have been lodged for all the sites mentioned in the itinerary, depending on approvals these may have to be amended or substituted.
 Flexibility is the key to the success of this expedition.
 ExpeditionTrips is not responsible for itinerary changes.

 You can join this expedition either in Anadyr or in Nome, Alaska.
 Those starting in Nome will fly by a charter flight and join the ship in Anadyr.

 As a requirement of participation on this tour operator's programs, all passengers must purchase full medical and emergency evacuation insurance for the specific areas they will be visiting.
 The minimum coverage requirement is $100,000 for the tour operator's programs.
 The policy provider, policy number and contact phone number must be provided prior to departure date.
 We also strongly recommend that all passengers purchase comprehensive travel insurance which would include coverage for cancellation, trip disruption, baggage and personal property.
 ExpeditionTrips can assist you with this.

 Cabin accommodations and meals aboard the ship; onboard lectures and access to public areas; shore excursions as described; services of expedition team; pre- and post-cruise transfers.